 Step 3.
 The output of step 2 is presented to Rx1’s AMI_Init function and Rx1’s AMI_Init function is executed.

 Step 4.
-The simulation platform obtains the impulse response of the downstream analog channel, which represents the combined impulse response of Tx2’s analog model, physical channel 2, and Rx2’s analog model.
+The EDA tool obtains the impulse response of the downstream analog channel, which represents the combined impulse response of Tx2’s analog model, physical channel 2, and Rx2’s analog model.

 Step 5.
 The output of step 4 is presented to Tx2’s AMI_Init function and Tx2’s AMI_Init function is executed.